Create a List View in Salesforce Classic | Salesforce

 List views are visible to your Salesforce

 Customer Portal users if the Visible to all users setting is enabled for views of objects in Customer Portal users’ profiles.
 To make list views visible only to your Salesforce users, select Visible to certain groups of users.
 Then share the view with the All Internal Users group or a selected set of internal groups and roles.

 When implementing a Customer Portal, create custom views that contain only relevant information for Customer Portal users.
 Then make those views visible to Customer Portal users by sharing them with the All Customer Portal Users group, or a set of portal groups and roles.

 Click Save.
 The view appears in the View drop-down list so you can access it later.

 You can rename an existing list view and click Save As to save the criteria of the list view without altering the original view.

 To navigate back to the last list page you viewed, click Back to list at the top of any detail page.

-The information you see in list views is only the data to which you have access—either records you own or have read or read/write access to, records that have been shared with you, or records owned by or shared with users in roles below you in the role hierarchy.
-You can view only those fields that are visible in your page layout and field-level security settings.
+In list views you see only the data that you have access to.
+You see records that you own or have read or write access to, and records shared with you.
+List views also include records owned by or shared with users in roles below you in the role hierarchy.
+You can see only the fields that are visible according to your page layout and field-level security settings.